ajace/ats/README.md

 # Simple Applicant Tracking System

-for small to medium sized companies / entities (managers, leads, or single HR manager) can manage candidates.
+for small to medium sized companies and non-profits to manage their candidate pipeline.

 ## Usage ##
 Route public career page to '/candidates/new'